lhnguyen102/cuTAGI/benchmarks/README.md

 python -m benchmarks.small_uci_regression_optimal_epoch
 ```

 3. Or, you can simply run this command to run the datasets for user-defined epochs and see the learning curves.
-For example, the learning curve for Boston_housing can be found here -> "benchmarks/logs/results_small_uci_regression/Boston_housing/RMSE_LL.png"
+For example, the learning curve for Boston_housing can be found here -> `benchmarks/logs/results_small_uci_regression/Boston_housing/RMSE_LL.png`

 ```
 python -m benchmarks.small_uci_regression
 ```
 4. Finally, you can run the following command to produce the benchmark results.
+The results are stored in `benchmarks/logs/results_small_uci_regression_optimal_epoch/small_uci_regression_table.txt`

 ```
 python -m benchmarks.benchmark_table_small_uci_regression